MetadataConsulting/ModelCataloguePlugin/docs/deployment/aws.md

 ### ECS Cluster
 You need _Cluster_ available with enough registered container instances.
-There is _Cluster_ called _default_ always available but you need to start new Amazon ESC container instance for it if not set up yet.
+There is _Cluster_ called _default_ always available but it's recommended to create new cluster fo reach server.
+You need to start new Amazon ESC container instance for it if not set up yet.
 Follow the guide here: [Amazon ECS Container Instances](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ECS_instances.html).
 The instance should be `m3.xlarge` to allow running Model Catalogue with enough memory.
+Don't forget to assign the cluster name to the newly created instance as described in the step _10_.
 If you've setup the instance properly it should appear at _Clusters_ / _ESC Instances_ table.

 ### Task Definitions